Kanazawa Sightseeing Tourist Attractions. 8 Royal Tourist Attractions You Must Visit at Least Once

 Visit the vibrant "Kitchen of Kanazawa

-The Omimachi Market has a history of about 300 years.
-It is the kitchen of Kanazawa's residents, and is frequented by both local customers and chefs from restaurants.
-In addition to fresh seafood such as crab, bluefin tuna, and oysters, which are unique to the Hokuriku region, as souvenirs, there is also a wide variety of seafood restaurants offering seafood rice bowls and conveyor-belt sushi.
-Many of the restaurants close in the evening, so it is recommended to enjoy breakfast or lunch.
+Omimachi Market" has a history of about 300 years.
+It is the kitchen of Kanazawa citizens, where local customers and chefs from restaurants go to shop.
+In addition to fresh seafood such as crab, bluefin tuna, and oysters, which are unique to the Hokuriku region, as souvenirs, there is also a wide variety of restaurants offering seafood rice bowls and conveyor-belt sushi.
+Many stores close in the evening, so it is best to enjoy breakfast or lunch.

 Delicious food available in stores